 The Mountain Portal is GMBA's web portal for mountain biodiversity data mobilization, query, visualization, and analysis.
-The new version has been released on 11.12.2016!

 Map of Life assembles and integrates different sources of data describing species distributions worldwide.
 These data include expert species range maps, species occurrence points, ecoregions, and protected areas from providers like IUCN, WWF, GBIF, and more.
 All data assets are stored, managed, backed up, and accessed using a hosted cloud instance.
-The current version of the Mountain Portal allows for the browsing of expected birds, mammals, reptiles, amphibians, butterflies, and conifers.
+The current version of the Mountain Portal allows for the browsing of expected birds, mammals, reptiles, amphibians, butterflies, conifers, and some insects.